LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 Once again, you are encouraged to develop this is steps, for example

 #.
 Make sure you can parse the command line parameters.
 #.
-Print out one test for one rep, n pair.
+Print out one test for one rep, n.
 #.
-Print out the tests for multiple n values for one test
+Print out the results for all tests for one rep, n
 #.
-Print out for all tests, but worry about formatting later.
+Make the printing be formatted for the columns
 #.
-The full program.
+The full program, for all n.